andrimoopensource/blog/_posts/2019-02-24-pubg-lag-fix.md

 The Fourth Tips i have for you is Reduce graphics of PUBG Mobile if your Pubg mobile is lagging, then reduce graphics to fix lag.

+### 5. Enable Auto Adjust Graphics

+The Fifth Tips i have for you is if your device is low FPS then i prefer you to Enable Auto Adjust Graphics.

 ## Conclusion

 If you apply all four tips in your android device then your pubg is running smoothly.
 So the next pro of PUBG mobile is you.